hamzairshaddev/Test-App/README.md

 Queues:

-For emails to work, you can change the credentials in .env file.
+For emails to work, you can change the credentials in .env file of MAIL_USERNAME and MAIL_PASSWORD.
 I am using mailtrap for testing purposes.
 You need to change email credentials if you want it to work.

 Run the background queues using this command to send emails.